 On most days I think of this room as just another spot to dust; another table to dump the laundry on; another room to vacuum … until I stop and remember.
 In our school rooms through the years our little ones have learned to read, history has come alive, handwriting mastered (or not) and the piano explored and conquered.
 On the practical side, I have no record of how many mock debates have gone on in this small space nor how many puzzles have been carefully put together by young ones – on the floor.
 Then, I realize, it’s not just another room.
 This quiet place has been the training ground for our kids.
 I keep a framed picture of each graduate (5 now) who have come through the ranks of our unassuming classrooms.

-I love this place and have worked hard through the years to make and remake it into a place where leaning is cultivated and hearts are turned to the Lord and to one another.
+I love this place and have worked hard through the years to make and remake it into a place where leaning is cultivated and hearts are turned.

 I told you about how I got ‘hooked’ on blogging.
 This year I’m jumping into the mix and joining Heart of the Matter for the ‘NOT Back to School Blog Hop’.
 In case you’ve missed it – a gazillion home educators from cyberspace place a permalink to their blog post at Heart of the Matter.
 Then, we hop from home to home exploring the details of schoolrooms from everywhere.
 Brilliant, huh?
 (Thanks Darcy) If you’re a blogger – jump in!
 I LOVE seeing how other moms do this – I don’t get out much.